Updated: Apr 30

 And say simply

-Contact DEI Facilitation & Consulting (386-473-1336) to discuss how Ted Small can utilize the writings of Dr. King and our common grown in songs, poetry and rhetoric to facilitate honest dialogue about the potential for transformative collaboration between the diverse stakeholders in your organization.
+Contact DEI Facilitation & Consulting (386-473-1033) to discuss how Ted Small can utilize the writings of Dr. King and our common ground in songs, poetry and rhetoric to facilitate honest dialogue about the potential for transformative collaboration between the diverse stakeholders in your organization.